yjfvictor/short_code/README.md

-Some Useful but Short Code
+Some Short but Useful Code
 ===
-These are some useful code, but very short.
-Some are even only one file.
+These are some useful code, although very short.
+Some are even in only one file.